irfanhakim-as/linux-wiki/topics/flatpak.md

 ### Description

-This details how to use `flatpak` to search, install, update, or uninstall packages through the terminal.
+This details how to use `flatpak` to search, install, update, or uninstall Flatpak packages.

 ### Steps